hikeventures/hikeventures.github.io/_posts/2016-08-01-Marmot-Force-UL-2P.markdown

 ---

-# Negative
-* Outer tent is not self standing.
-Not possible to remove inner tent from outer tent when it's raining.
-* The foot part could be a bit higher but it's sufficient.
-* Inner tent mesh is a bit fragile.
-* Pegs could be of better quality / lighter.

----

 # Positive
-* Can handle stronger wind but I would probably get a stronger tent if I were planning to go to a very exposed area.
+* Can handle stronger winds if pitched correctly.
 * The Inner tent is self-supporting (pegs needed to create proper room in the tent)
 * Two vestibules to store a lot of gear.
-Also allows entrance and exit from both sides of the tent.
+* Two doors allows entrance and exit from both sides of the tent.
-* Air flow is quite good.
-* Tent hight is ok to sit in it.
+* It's possible to sit in the tent.
-* Space for additional gear inside the inner tent.
+* Space for additional gear next to the sleeping pad.
-* Many pockets inside the tent to store your phone or earplugs.
+* Many pockets on the inner tent to store your phone or earplugs.
-* Big side windows on both sides for panorama view.
+* Big side windows on both sides for panorama view and air ventilation.
 * Tent floor seems to be quite durable.
 No holes after a one week trip in Finnish Lapland and Norway.
-* Inner tent is made of mesh which allows star gazing if used without the outer tent.
+* Inner tent is completely made of mesh which allows star gazing if used without the outer tent.

+---

+# Negative
+* Outer tent is not self standing.
+Not possible to first remove inner tent from the outer tent when it's raining to keep the inner tent dry.
+* Inner tent mesh is a bit fragile and distortes easily.
+* Pegs could be of better quality / lighter.

+---

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/28587415592/in/photolist-KjpfA5-KKxqrB-KjpeSm-KjpegS-KjpdNs-KAbyAW-Kjpe1b-KAbydb-KKxnAB-Kjpddj-JNYpty-KAE8HH-JLZkAy-KhoVF3-KAE83V-KyaYFJ" title="Hiking and Packrafting in Kaldoaivi Wilderness Area Finland"><img src="https://c1.staticflickr.com/8/7722/28587415592_24c832102f_k.jpg" width="2048" height="1365" alt="Marmot Force UL 2P Inner Tent Mesh"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>